XavierBerger/RPi-Monitor/README.md

 **I did update the configuration but I can't see the change in rrd**

 If you change the configuration , the _rrd_ files will have to be regenerated.
 Delete the rrd file concerned by the change and restart rpimonitord.
 This can be done with the following command is rpimonitord is installed as a daemon:

     sudo restart rpimonitord

+**RPi-Monitor supports https.
+How to activate it?**

+To activate HTTPS you first have to generate a certificate.
+Here are the commands to do so:

+    cd RPi-Monitor/rpimonitor
+    mkdir -p demoCA/certs

+    openssl req -config /etc/ssl/openssl.cnf \
+                -new -days 365 -newkey rsa:1024 -x509 \
+                -keyout demoCA/certs/server-key-with-password.pem \
+                -out demoCA/certs/server-cert.pem

+    openssl rsa -in demoCA/certs/server-key-with-password.pem \
+                -out demoCA/certs/server-key.pem

+    openssl pkcs12 -export \
+                   -in demoCA/certs/server-cert.pem \
+                   -inkey demoCA/certs/server-key.pem \
+                   -out demoCA/certs/server-bundle.p12

+    mv demoCA/certs .
+    rmdir demoCA

+Now you can start _rpimonitord_ with the parameter "-s" and browse <https://your_Raspberry_Pi_address:8888>.

+    ./rpimonitord -s

+Note: if you you installed **RPi-Monitor** as a daemon, it will be required to update the upstart script (/etc/init/rpimonitord) and append "-s" to the command line.
+Once the update will be done, restart rpimonitord.
+This can be done with the following command:

+    sudo restart rpimonitord